pillarBoy/what-seed/README.md

+# what-seed

-# what-seed  a front end project seed for whatever
+A front end project seed for whatever

 ## Functionality